bibadin/Election_Analysis/README.md

 * Diana DeGette won this congressional election.
   * Diana DeGette's total amount of votes was 272,892.
   * She had 73.8% of the total votes.

-## Election-Audit Summary
-'Provide a business proposal to the election commission on how this script can be used with some modifications for any election.'
-'Give 2 examples of how this script can be modified to be used for other elections'